thetaspirit/auto-syn/README.md

 The program can be run with `python3 auto.py`

-Remember to `pip3 install` selenium and bs4.
+Remember to `pip3 install selenium` and `pip3 install bs4`.

+If using FireFox, get Mozilla geckodriver from here: https://github.com/mozilla/geckodriver/releases

 You can set an anacron job to run this every once in a while if you wish.